GovNFT/contracts/SPECIFICATION.md

 Allows recipients to claim vested tokens as they become available.
 Determined by duration, start time, and cliff period, as specified during the Lock creation.

+#### Delegation

+Allows recipients to actively participate in governance delegation, even for tokens that are not claimed.
+Key points:

+- Only for ERC-20 tokens that have the `delegate` function implemented.
+- The recipient calls the delegate function, specifying the delegatee's address.

+#### Sweeping Airdropped Tokens

+Airdrop Sweeping is designed to manage tokens that are deposited into the Lock outside the original vesting schedule, typically through airdrops.
+The process involves the ability to "sweep" or transfer these additional tokens to a specified recipient.
+If the airdrop is the same as the lock's token, the sweeping is restricted depending on the `earlySweepLockToken` flag.
+If false, these tokens can only be swept after the lock's expired (can be swept any time otherwise).

+### GovNFTSplit

 #### Splitting

 The split function takes a parent NFT `from` and splits it into another NFT, that will be referred to as `to`.